 You just need to follow some simple SEO principles.

-In this article, I’m going to share with you 3 principles that will help you rank higher on Google (and other search engines) that will stand the test of time – regardless of any future changes in the Google algorithm.
+In this article, I will share with you 3 principles that will help you rank higher on Google (and other search engines) that will stand the test of time – regardless of any future changes in the Google algorithm.

 See the video version of this article here: